thomaskioko/blog/content/posts/android_screenshot_testing.md

 }
 ```

-Next, add the Roborazzi Gradle plugin to your project's `build.gradle`:
+Apply the Roborazzi Gradle plugin in the project `build.gradle`:

 ```kotlin
 plugins {